scipion-em/scipion-em-aretomo/README.rst

         scipion installp -p /path/to/scipion-em-aretomo --devel

 * AreTomo binaries will be installed automatically with the plugin, but you can also link an existing installation.
-* Default installation path assumed is ``software/em/aretomo-1.3.4``, if you want to change it, set *ARETOMO_HOME* in ``scipion.conf`` file to the folder where the AreTomo is installed.
+* Default installation path assumed is ``software/em/aretomo2-1.0.0``, if you want to change it, set *ARETOMO_HOME* in ``scipion.conf`` file to the folder where the AreTomo is installed.
-* Depending on your CUDA version this plugin will guess the right default binary from AreTomo_1.3.4_CudaXY_Feb22_2023 (X is for cuda major version, Y for the minor).
+* Depending on your CUDA version this plugin will guess the right default binary from ``AreTomo2_1.0.0_CudaXY`` (X is for cuda major version, Y for the minor).
 You can always set a different one by explicitly setting ARETOMO_BIN variable.
 * If you need to use CUDA different from the one used during Scipion installation (defined by CUDA_LIB), you can add *ARETOMO_CUDA_LIB* variable to the config file.
-Various binaries can be downloaded from the official UCSF website.
+Various binaries can be downloaded from the official website.

 To check the installation, simply run the following Scipion test: